Docs

 Translate document

-All documents functionalities can be accessed via the same Translator (lara in the example) object of the above example, through the Documents class.
+All document functionalities can be accessed via the same Translator (lara in the example) object of the above example, through the Documents class.

 Document translation is an asynchronous process consisting of three phases.